makerdao/mips/MIP46/MIP46.md

 ## Paragraph Summary

 MIP46 proposes the formalization of Parameter Proposal Groups.
-These groups are tasked with evaluating information produced by contributors and domain teams and using this analysis to produce parameter change proposals for consideration by governance.
-Parameter Proposal Groups can form organically without a governance vote and are expected to consistently produce parameter adjustment proposals which may be included in the weekly governance cycle by the Governance Facilitator(s).
+These groups are tasked with evaluating information produced by Contributors and Domain Teams and using this analysis to produce Parameter Change Proposals for consideration by governance.
+Parameter Proposal Groups can form organically without a governance vote and are expected to consistently produce Parameter Adjustment Proposals which may be included in the Weekly Governance Cycle by the Governance Facilitator(s).

 ## Component Summary